Page cover

 Clicking on the 3 dots in the top right of the Stock Feed page will open a menu.

-• Download > Feed: Allows your to download the Stock Feed data in spreadsheet format.
+• Download > Feed: Allows you to download the Stock Feed data in spreadsheet format.

 • View >